Nonparametric method of structural break detection in stochastic time series regression model: Introduction

 \section{Introduction}

-Detection of structural breaks is a crucial part of analysis and forecasting of time series data, for which the topic has received much attention in diverse fields starting from finance \citep{andreou2009structural}, climate research \citep{beaulieu2012change}, to cryptography \citep{fragkiadakis2016practical} and hydrology \citep{morabbi2022multiple}.
+Detection of structural breaks is a crucial part of analysis and forecasting of time series data, for which the topic has received much attention in diverse fields including finance \citep{andreou2009structural}, climate research \citep{beaulieu2012change}, and others.
 The general problem of structural break detection concerns the inference of a change in distributional characteristics for a set of time-ordered observations.
-The detection can be sequential \citep[see][and relevant references therein]{dette2020likelihood, aue2024state} or retrospective \citep[see][for a brief review]{truong2020selective}.
+The detection can be sequential \citep[see][and relevant references therein]{aue2024state} or retrospective \citep[see][for a brief review]{truong2020selective}.
 The latter stream of literature can be broadly classified into parametric and nonparametric detection procedures.
 The parametric methodologies assume the underlying data generating process to follow a known distribution or a functional form.
-For example, \cite{davis2006structural} developed a method of detecting changes in time series data assuming it to be piece-wise autoregressive (AR) in nature. \cite{yau2016inference} also worked under the same assumption with weak dependence between the pieces, and developed a test based on the quasi-likelihood ratio of the process in a small scanning window before and after the potential break-point. \cite{robbins2016general} developed a test for structural breaks in a linear regression model with autoregressive moving average (ARMA) residuals using a Wald test statistic.
-On the other hand, sequential Monte Carlo methods have been developed \citep{he2010real, chen2011detection} for detecting breaks in generalized autoregressive conditional heteroskedastic (GARCH) models and stochastic volatility models, both of which are common techniques to deal with financial datasets.
+For example, \cite{robbins2020fully,bai2023multiple} developed methods of detecting changes in linear regression model, \cite{robbins2016general} developed a test for structural breaks in a linear regression model with autoregressive moving average (ARMA) residuals using a Wald test statistic, while more recently \cite{andersen2022testing} proposed a sup-Wald type test for structural breaks under vector autoregressive dynamics.
+On the other hand, sequential Monte Carlo methods have been developed \citep{chen2011detection} for detecting breaks in generalized autoregressive conditional heteroskedastic (GARCH) models and stochastic volatility models, both of which are common techniques to deal with financial datasets.
 A major issue with such parametric procedures is their specific assumptions about the structure of the underlying process, which may be impractical in real-life applications.
-An interesting development in this context was recently published by \cite{kirch2024data}, who investigated the theoretical properties of different extensions of moving sum procedures in detection of structural breaks.
-Although their test statistic is based on a given parametric model, the framework allows for model misspecification in the theoretical analysis.
-Interestingly, their work was only concerned with detection of changes in the mean levels of a piece-wise stationary time series.